jitsi/handbook/docs/dev-guide/ios-sdk.md

 Replace `JitsiMeetSDKTest` with your project and target names.

-Bitcode is not provided in the prebuilt SDK, so turn it off for your project.

-The SDK uses Swift code, so make sure you select `Always Embed Swift Standard Libraries` in your project.

 Since the SDK requests camera and microphone access, make sure to include the required entries for `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` in your `Info.plist` file.